viofor/WooBePro/readme.md

 > Composer version 1.7-dev (sd2guirofdhdsgjkfg3fsdj4bfdhf) 20xx–00–00 21:36:46

 From this point you can continue from the "section break for Mac reference"

+## Some notes about Frontend

+In Laravel, the Frontend is mostly handled through *Blade* templates; nevertheless, this can be handled through some frontend frameworks, such as Vue.js, which comes embedded in Laravel.

+These blade templates are stored in the route resources/views, inside the project folder.
+There you can find some other folders (auth, layouts and vendor) and files:
+- accSettings.blade.php
+- editProfile.blade.php
+- home.blade.php.
+- welcome.blade.php

+The "welcome" blade view is the homepage that any visitor from the internet should see.
+This includes the Login and Register links when user is not logged.
+I made it show a "Home" button in place of login and register links when user is logged.
+This are the scenarios I made when an user hits "Home" button at "welcome" blade view:

+- When user is not verified, then will be redirected to a webpage which asks to verify the email address.
+- When user is verified, but still didn't fill the profile details (country, city, type of account, etc), then will be redirected to the details form
+- When user is verified and already filled the account details, then will be redirected to "home" blade view, which should be mostly the content for the website users

+The "accSettings" and "editProfile" are somehow self-explanatory.

+The first one is the view where the user edits the account settings.
+Right now I just put a password change form, and a days off form for freelancers.

+The second one is the view where the user edit the profile details (country, city, phone number, etc).
+Inside that blade view I put some necesary scripts with some comments that I hope you find useful.

+In both blade view there are some php scripts, because there are content which should not be available for some type of users.

+Now, I'll explain some of the other blade views...

+- **auth folder**

+Inside this folder you can find the login and register related blade views.
+For example, when you are at the welcome page and you click on "Login", Laravel calls the *login.blade.php* view.
+Something similar happens when clicking "Register"; Laravel calls the *register.blade.php* view.

+The *verify.blade.php* is the view where the new user is asked to verify the email address.
+It includes a link for making laravel send a new verification mail to the user email address.

+The *newuser.blade.php* is the view where the new registered and verified user fills the profile details (country, city, type of account, etc).

+Inside the auth folder, there is the passwords folder.
+The views in there are used when the user wants to reset their password.

+- **layouts**

+In this folder you can find the layouts for most of the website views.
+The base layout for the entire site is the *app.blade.php* blade template, so most of the styles should be edited there.
+The *appverify.blade.php* template is very similar, except it is used just for *verify.blade.php* and *newuser.blade.php* views.
+The main difference is the user menu, which in *appverify.blade.php* template only contains the Logout form.

+The *modal.blade.php* is a Bootstrap modal I used for changing the user profile picture.
+It's included inside the *app.blade.php* template at line 29:
+ >@include('layouts.modal')

+The *searchusers.blade.php* is the view where the users can see the search results.
+The styles there are terrible and need some work.

+Finally, the *userprofile.blade.php* is the view for the user profile page.

+Inside the layouts folder, you can see the options folder.
+This folder contains some html options that are included in some forms

+- **vendor**

+Inside the vendor/notifications path you will see the *email.blade.php* view.
+This is the verification mail that is sent to the new users, containing tha verification link.